Updated: October 14, 2017

 11. Gyros and Souvlaki

-Athens is loaded with great food and restaurants but nothing beats an authentic gyro from a local shop.
-There’s a strip of good gyro places very close to Monastiraki station, but if you have time Kavouras in the Exarcheia neighborhood (and not far from the The National Archaeological Museum) is worth seeking out.
+Athens is loaded with great restaurants but nothing beats an authentic gyro from a local shop.
+There’s a strip of good gyro places just off Monastiraki Square (opposite the metro station) but if you have time Kavouras in the Exarcheia neighborhood (and not far from the The National Archaeological Museum) is worth seeking out.

 12. Best Restaurants in Athens